mechmotum/mechmotum.github.io/content/pages/guide.rst

 contents should only be shared with other ``<netid>@g-tudelft.nl`` addresses that are members of the lab. ``<netid>@g-tudelft.nl`` is also the login username/email that you will need to use when logging into https://drive.google.com.
-Please avoid using the "Share" button to share with non-TUD accounts, until we determine best practices for this.
+Avoid using the "Share" button to share with non-TUD accounts, until we determine best practices for this.
 Read and update the README files present in the Google Drive directories to learn how to use the space.
 If you create new directories, add a README file to explain what the